-Ţ activities, including commercial applied for or obtained such authorizations, approvals, or operations. permits.
-(14) The applicant's proposed A description of the measures the applicant shall take to avoid measures for avoiding, or minimize adverse effects and any potential incidental take minimizing, reducing, before conducting activities on the project site, and how the eliminating, and monitoring applicant shall minimize environmental impacts from environmental impacts. proposed activities, including a description of the measures.
-(15) Information the applicant A list of the documents referenced and the actual document if incorporates by reference. requested.
-(16) A list of agencies and Contact information, issues discussed and the actual persons with whom the applicant document if requested has communicated, or with whom the applicant shall communicate, regarding potential impacts associated with the proposed activities.
-(17) Reference.
-Contact information.
-(18) Financial assurance.
-Statements attesting that the activities and facilities proposed in the applicant's COP are or shall be covered by an appropriate bond or security, as required by Section 860.2.7.2.
-(19) CVA nominations CVA nominations for reports required.
-(20) Construction schedule.
-A reasonable schedule of construction activity showing significant milestones leading to the commencement of commercial operations.
-(21) Air quality information.
+A description of the measures the applicant will take to avoid or minimize adverse effects and any potential incidental take before conducting activities on the project site, and how the applicant will minimize environmental impacts from proposed activities, including a description of the measures.
+A listing of the documents referenced and the actual document if requested.
+Contact information and issues discussed. and the actual document if requested Contact information and data discussed.
+Statements attesting that the activities and facilities proposed in the applicant's COP are or will be covered by an appropriate bond or security, as required by §§ 860.2.2.1.
+CVA nominations for reports required.
+CVA nominations for reports required.
 Information required for the Clean Air Act (42 U.S.C.
 7409) and implementing regulations.
-(22) Other information.
 Additional information as required by the Council.

 f.
-The applicant's COP shall include the following information and surveys for the proposed site(s) of the applicant's facility or facilities:
+The applicant's COP must include the following information and surveys for the proposed site(s) of the applicant's facility(ies):

-Table 8.25.
-Necessary Data and Information to be provided in the Construction and
+Table 24.
+Necessary Data and Information to be provided in the Construction and Operations Plan.

-Operations Plan.